mvarbichki/simple-crypto-fastapi-wallet/README.md

 The app shows the actual price for a cryptocurrency and calculates it by a given quantity in USD, EUR, or BGN (keep in mind that the site API refreshes every 60 seconds for crypto price changes).

-The app is deployed on deta.sh and can be tested here: https://ctotbg.deta.dev/docs#/ .
-The database is located in the railway.app
+The database is located in the railway.app.
+The app is deployed on deta.sh and can be tested here: https://ctotbg.deta.dev/docs#/

+DB tables are truncate daily (at 23:59 GMT+2) by tables_cleaning_script.py via Windows Task Scheduler to prevent the database from overflowing.